Jenny-light/Frameworks_Assignment/README.md

 The research community for their contributions to COVID-19 literature

+Python Instructors at the Power Learn Project Community

 ## 📞 Contact
 For questions or suggestions, please open an issue or contact: